08 Nov Worried about IGF-1 & Meat Consumption?

-I’m going to start a debunking series.
+I’m going to start a debunking series about IGF-1.
 This being the first of many….you may have seen this argument before with vegan movement.
 I want to bring all of these topics into the light because I’m so sick of hearing this information from a one sided source and I’m sure you are too!

 So, let’s dive into IGF-1.